slevithan/oniguruma-to-es/README.md

 }
 ```

-The `rawArgs` property of `EmulatedRegExp` instances can be used to serialize the object as a string.
+The `rawArgs` property of `EmulatedRegExp` instances can be used to serialize the object.

 ## 🔩 Options